Charles-Ng/project-jjctem/README.md

 ## Server

-To run the application on different ports, you will have to manually change those (later on will be developed to be in a config file)
+To run the application on different ports and URLs, you will have to manually change those in `frontend/src/config.js`.

 We are assuming you have admin access to your entire server.
 These instructions are for servers running Ubuntu 16.04.
 There are many other ways to run applications on servers using different technologies, but it was a good learning experience to do it manually instead of relying on a software.
 Other systems should have similar file locations and configurations, but please research this on your own.
 Some of these instructions are taken directly from other documents, those are credited below.

 **Note: These instructions run the application in development mode, to run them in production mode, compile/build the applications.**

 ### Current Configuration
-For changes to these ports, refer to the local installation configuration instructions to find the files.
+For changes to these ports, you will have to manually change those in `frontend/src/config.js`.
 Current ports on formula0.julesyan.com:
 - app/api (aka Main NodeJS app): 8080
     - formula0.julesyan.com/api